Flexible non-parametric regression models for compositional data: The -- -- Regression Model

+Our proposed $\alpha$--$k$--$NN$ regression model extend the well-known $k$--$NN$ regression to the compositional data setting.
+Unlike previous approaches, the models are more flexible (due to the $\alpha$ parameter), entirely non-parametric and allow for zeros, thus filling an important gap in the compositional data analysis literature

-The well-known $k$-$NN$ regression is a naive non-parametric smoother.
-In general terms, to predict the response value corresponding to a new vector of predictor values (${\bf x}_{new}$), the Euclidean distances from ${\bf x}_{new}$ to the observed predictor values ${\bf x}$ are first computed. $k$-$NN$ regression works by selecting the response values coinciding with the observations with the $k$-smallest distances between ${\bf x}_{new}$ and the observed predictor values, and then averaging those response values using the sample mean or median, for example.
-The proposed $\alpha$-$k$-$NN$ regression algorithm relies on an extension of the sample mean to the sample Fr{\'e}chet mean, described below, while the $\alpha$-kernel regression method further extends this mean.
+In general terms, to predict the response value corresponding to a new vector of predictor values (${\bf x}_{new}$), the $k$--$NN$ algorithm first computes the Euclidean distances from ${\bf x}_{new}$ to the observed predictor values ${\bf x}$. $k$--$NN$ regression works by selecting the response values coinciding with the observations with the $k$--smallest distances between ${\bf x}_{new}$ and the observed predictor values, and then averaging those response values, using the sample mean or median, for example.
+The proposed $\alpha$--$k$--$NN$ regression algorithm relies on an extension of the sample mean to the sample Fr{\'e}chet mean, described below.